Organic electronics: Conductive organic materials

-Conductive polymers are often typically intrinsically conductive or at least semiconductors.
+Conductive polymers are often typically intrinsically conductive or at least semiconducting.
 They sometimes show mechanical properties comparable to those of conventional organic polymers.
 Both organic synthesis and advanced dispersion techniques can be used to tune the electrical properties of conductive polymers, unlike typical inorganic conductors.
 Well-studied class of conductive polymers include polyacetylene, polypyrrole, polythiophenes, and polyaniline.
 Poly(p-phenylene vinylene) and its derivatives are electroluminescent semiconducting polymers.
 Poly(3-alkythiophenes) have been incorporated into prototypes of solar cells and transistors.